AdobeDocs/photoshop-api-docs-pre-release/README.md

   "options":{
     "layers":[
       {
-        "edit":{},										// <--- NEW KEYWORD TO INDICATE AN EDIT "input":{                                       // <--- NEW KEYWORD TO INDICATE IMAGE REPLACEMENT INFO "href":"/files/newBackgroundImage.jpeg",
+        "edit":{},										// <--- NEW KEYWORD TO INDICATE AN ADDITION "input":{                                       // <--- NEW KEYWORD TO INDICATE IMAGE REPLACEMENT INFO "href":"/files/newBackgroundImage.jpeg",
           "storage":"adobe"